AlekEagle/cumulonimbus-docs/src/api/admin/account.md

   - `id`

-    - The ID of the user you want to delete.
+    - The ID of the user.

 :::